Banana Zucchini Bread Recipe

 Dry Ingredients

-• 1 teaspoon baking soda: Helps the bread rise and become fluffy.
+• 1 teaspoon baking soda – Helps the bread rise and stay fluffy.

-• ½ teaspoon baking powder: Ensures the bread rises evenly.
+• ½ teaspoon baking powder – Ensures even rising.

-• ½ teaspoon ground cinnamon: Adds warmth and a cozy flavor.
+• ½ teaspoon ground cinnamon – Adds warmth and a comforting flavor.

-• ¼ teaspoon ground nutmeg (optional): Enhances the flavor with a touch of spice.
+• ¼ teaspoon ground nutmeg (optional) – Enhances the taste with a hint of spice.

-• ¼ teaspoon salt: Balances the sweetness and highlights the other flavors.
+• ¼ teaspoon salt – Balances sweetness and enhances other flavors.

 Wet Ingredients

-• 1 cup grated zucchini (about 1 medium zucchini): Adds moisture and a subtle flavor.
+• 1 cup grated zucchini (about 1 medium zucchini) – Keeps the bread moist while adding a mild flavor.

-• 2 ripe bananas, mashed: Provide natural sweetness and a soft texture.
+• 2 ripe bananas, mashed – Naturally sweetens the bread and creates a soft texture.

-• ¼ cup brown sugar: Adds depth with its rich, molasses-like flavor.
+• ¼ cup brown sugar – Brings a deeper, molasses-like flavor.

-• ⅓ cup unsalted butter, melted (or ⅓ cup vegetable oil): Adds richness and moisture.
+• ⅓ cup unsalted butter, melted (or ⅓ cup vegetable oil) – Provides moisture and richness.

-• 2 large eggs: Bind the ingredients together and give the bread structure.
+• 2 large eggs – Help bind the ingredients and add structure.

-• 1 teaspoon vanilla extract: Enhances the overall flavor with a sweet, aromatic note.
+• 1 teaspoon vanilla extract – Enhances the overall flavor with a subtle sweetness.

 Optional Add-ins

-• ½ cup chopped walnuts or pecans: Add crunch and a nutty flavor.
+• ½ cup chopped walnuts or pecans – Adds a crunchy, nutty texture.

-• ½ cup chocolate chips: For a delightful chocolatey twist.
+• ½ cup chocolate chips – Introduces a rich, chocolatey twist.

-• ½ cup raisins or dried cranberries: Provide a chewy texture and a bit of tartness.
+• ½ cup raisins or dried cranberries – Adds chewiness with a touch of tartness.

 Step-by-Step Instructions